lsclark/home-loan-utilities/README.md

 # Split Loan Modelling

 A tool to help optimise the term and amount when moving from a variable to a split (variable and fixed) loan.
 It models the reduction of the loan balances (both fixed and variable portions) over the life of the split loan.
+Most of the online calculators assume you'll only pay the set repayments to last the full term.
+This helps model if you want the period to be shorter by paying more (with a fully offset variable portion).

 ![Example Screenshot](Screenshot.png "The numbers are all illustrative")